ecmwf-ifs/ecrad/README.md

 The `test/ifs` directory contains a pole-to-pole slice of low-resolution IFS model data in a form to use as input to the offline version of ecRad.
-It includes aerosols extracted from the CAMS climatology used operationally in IFS Cycle 43R3.
+It includes aerosols extracted from the CAMS climatology used operationally since IFS Cycle 43R3.
 Typing `make test` in this directory runs a number of configurations of ecRad described in the Makefile.
 The Matlab script `plot_ifs.m` can be used to visualize the results.
 The file `ecrad_meridian_default_out_REFERENCE.nc` contains a reference version of the output file `ecrad_meridian_default_out.nc` (case "a"), which you can compare to be sure your compilation is working as expected.
-This case has essentially be superceded by the slice in the `practical` directory.
+This case has essentially been superceded by the slice in the `practical` directory.

 The `test/i3rc` directory contains the 1D profile of the I3RC cumulus test case used by Hogan et al. (2016).
 Typing `make test` in this